David Kirch

-Sir David Roderick Kirch, KBE (born 1936) is a British businessman, collector, and philanthropist.
+Sir David Roderick Kirch, KBE (29 July 1936 – 28 February 2026) was a British businessman, collector and philanthropist.

-Background

-Kirch has lived in Jersey since 1973.

 Collecting

 Over his lifetime Kirch built up and subsequently sold what was probably the world's largest collection of Zeppelin memorabilia, and a collection of provincial bank notes said to be "the most extensive selection of iconic and historical notes of this series ever assembled" by Barnaby Faull, Head of Spink's Banknotes department.

-In recent years, he has been selling off items from his various collections and donating the funds to his charitable trust.
+In later years, he sold off items from his various collections and donated the funds to his charitable trust.